 Calculate the gain received by disposing of an asset by deducting the purchase price of the asset from the sale price, bearing in mind any permitted deductibles for the asset.

 The relevant capital gains tax rate will depend on whether you are a higher rate tax payer (20%) or a basic rate tax payer (10%).

 For a higher rate tax payer, your total capital gains, once any capital gains allowances have been accounted for, will be taxed at 20%.
-Where the gain is from the sale of residential property, there will be an 8% surcharge on top of the 20%, resulting in a 28% tax rate.
+Where the gain is from the sale of residential property, a higher rate of 28% applies.

 When calculating the capital gains tax liability for a basic rate tax payer, their annual taxable income (annual income less personal tax allowance) must be added to their total gains for the tax year, bearing in mind any applicable tax exemptions, reliefs or losses.

-If the resulting figure, less any capital gains annual exemption, is below the basic income tax rate, it will be taxed at 10%, unless the gain was made from the disposal of residential property.
-In this situation, an 8% surcharge will be added to the 10%, resulting in an 18% tax rate.
+If the resulting figure, less any capital gains annual exemption, is below the basic income tax rate, it will be taxed at 10%.
+If the gain was made from the disposal of residential property, the applicable tax rate is 18%.

-Where the resulting figure, income and gains less any exemptions and allowances, is more than the basic income tax rate, the higher tax rate 20% charge will be incurred, with the possibility of an additional 8% surcharge in the case of the disposal of residential property.
+Where the resulting figure, income and gains less any exemptions and allowances, is more than the basic income tax rate, the higher tax rate 20% charge will be incurred, or 28% in the case of the disposal of residential property.

 Capital gains allowances – other factors to consider

 There are several other factors that may affect how much capital gains tax you are charged and the availability of capital gains allowances.
 These include: